mylesmmurphy/prettify-ts/README.md

 - `typescript-plugin`: This package is a TypeScript language service plugin.
 It enhances the TypeScript language service with the capabilities of Prettify TS.

-### Nohoist and Packaging
+### Packaging

-In this monorepo, we use Yarn's `nohoist` option for the packages.
-This is necessary because the Visual Studio Code extension packaging tool (`vsce`) expects all of the extension's dependencies to be located directly in the extension's `node_modules` directory.

-Nohoist allows specific dependencies to avoid being hoisted to the root `node_modules` directory, which is the default behavior in a Yarn workspace.
-Instead, these dependencies are installed directly into the `node_modules` directory of the package that depends on them.
+To ensure that the Visual Studio Code extension is packaged with all required dependencies, this monorepo uses a `postbuild` script.
+After building the packages, the `postbuild` script (`node ./scripts/post-build.js`) copies the built TypeScript plugin and its `package.json` directly into the extension's `node_modules` directory.
+This approach guarantees that the VS Code extension packaging tool (`vsce`) can find all necessary dependencies in the expected location, making the extension ready for distribution without relying on workspace-specific features like Yarn's `nohoist`.

 ## License